schneebergerlab/GameteBinning_tetraploid/Pipeline.md

         cd ${cellpath}
     done

-##### step 9. genotype each pollen at each contig marker - note 1: "-F 3840" == "-F 256 -F 512 -F 1024 -F 2048", excluding all kinds of non-primary alignment! - note 2: MQ=5 is too stringent that it was observed some pollen lost coverage at haplotig markers (where there were primary-reads with MQ=1); need to use MQ1: found with IGV
+##### step 9. genotype each pollen at each contig marker

+Note 1: "-F 3840" == "-F 256 -F 512 -F 1024 -F 2048", excluding all kinds of non-primary alignment! - note 2: MQ=5 is too stringent that it was observed some pollen lost coverage at haplotig markers (where there were primary-reads with MQ=1); need to use MQ1: found with IGV

     wd=/path/to/s8_individual_nuclei_read_align/
     cd ${wd}

-    cut -f1-3 /path/to/cnv_winsize10000_step10000_hq_markers_20210712_wsize50kb_final.txt > cnv_winsize10000_step10000_hq_markers_20210712_wsize50kb_final.bed
+    cut -f1-3 /path/to/s4_marker_creation/cnv_winsize10000_step10000_hq_markers_20210712_wsize50kb_final.txt > cnv_winsize10000_step10000_hq_markers_20210712_wsize50kb_final.bed
     MQ=1
     cellpath=/path/to/s7_individual_nuclei_extraction/
     for sample in A B; do